Ranked! FourFourTwo's top 10 most exciting derbies in British football

 8. Derby vs Nottingham Forest

 The Brian Clough Trophy regularly changes hands between two teams that are falling a long way short of his achievements.
-Nottingham Forest – back-to-back European champions under Clough – haven’t been in the top flight since 1998-99.
-Derby – the club he led to promotion, then the league title – have spent eye-watering sums but continually failed in their bid to return to the Premier League.
+Nottingham Forest – back-to-back European champions under Clough – are fighting relegation to the third tier.
+Derby – the club he led to promotion, then the league title – have spent eye-watering sums in order to move sideways.
+As such, the derby has a wistful nostalgia about it.

-Even so, the matches are hard-fought, with only five of the last 22 being settled by more than one goal.
-Don’t leave early: last season you’d have missed Daniel Pinillos’ 94th-minute Forest equaliser, and in 2015 it would’ve been 20-year-old Ben Osborn slamming home a last-minute winner.
+Even so, the matches are hard-fought, with only four of the last 20 being settled by more than one goal.
+Don’t leave early: this season you’d have missed Daniel Pinillos’ 94th-minute Forest equaliser, and in 2015 it would’ve been 20-year-old Ben Osborn slamming home a last-minute winner.

+For their part, Derby turned a 2-0 deficit into a 3-2 FA Cup victory at Forest’s City Ground in 2009, and two years later recovered from being 1-0 and a man down after five minutes there in order to win 2-1.
+Crikey.

 7. Sheffield United vs Sheffield Wednesday

 Speaking of underachieving clubs, Sheffield’s finest no longer contest the sort of nationally important derbies that they did in the early 1990s.
-Until their promotion in 2017, United were outside the top two divisions for the longest period in their 128-year history, while Wednesday have also spent time in the third tier in recent seasons.
+United have now been outside the top two divisions for the longest period in their 128-year history.
+Thankfully that looks set to end, and unless Wednesday crash the Premier League party, the Steel City Derby will be back on our fixture lists.

 6. Dundee vs Dundee United

-A year earlier, the derby had reached a new – ahem – nadir when United’s Nadir Ciftci bit Jim McAlister on the knee.
+A year earlier, the derby had reached a new – ahem – nadir when United’s Nadir Ciftci bit Jim McAlister on the knee, as you do.
 His agent, Pierre van Hooijdonk (the very same), said: “Nadir told me 1000% he has not bitten the other guy and I believe him 1000%.”
 Nonetheless, Ciftci was 1000% banned.

+- ONE-ON-ONE Pierre van Hooijdonk: "I should've waited before going on strike at Forest... but Dave Bassett was a snake"

-Before then, United had enjoyed the better of a derby that always promises goals, including a last-gasp winner in the 2014-15 Scottish League Cup after Dundee had missed a penalty.
+Before then, United had enjoyed the better of a derby that always promises goals (39 in the last 10 league fixtures), including a last-gasp winner in the 2014/15 Scottish League Cup after Dundee had missed a penalty.
+For now, though, it’s Dee on top.

 5. Newcastle vs Sunderland

+You feel that Sunderland and Newcastle, perhaps more than any other English rivals, need each other.
+The Black Cats’ annual slog to safety was brightened by an unlikely run of six consecutive derby wins, while the Toon Army can remind themselves of what real football was like before their club became a tool for selling trainers.

-Naturally, both sides of this rivalry have their heroes.
+Naturally, both sides have their heroes.
 Shola Ameobi, the Mackem Slayer, was never prolific for Newcastle yet averaged a goal every other game against the enemy.
 In Sunderland, Fabio Borini seems to wake from his slumber only when Newcastle are in town.

 Tyneside legend Alan Shearer scored against Sunderland in his final game, while Kevin Phillips lobbed Shay Given to embarrass Magpies manager Ruud Gullit when he infamously dropped Shearer for a no-mark named Paul Robinson.
 There’s no shortage of memorable moments.